-Given the need for our task to generalize across diverse objects and goal poses, the manipulation process can exhibit considerable diversity.
-Consequently, it is challenging for RL agents to learn a good policy for all goals.
-While Unidexgrasp~\cite{xu2023unidexgrasp, wan2023unidexgrasp++} introduced a framework for learning dexterous grasping for diverse objects by starting with "GeoCurriculum", which gradually increases the object instances and categories from a single object with a single pose.
-However, such a curriculum is not suitable for our task.
+Given the goal of generalizing across diverse objects and goal poses, the manipulation process can exhibit significant diversity.
+This makes it challenging for \ac{rl} agents to learn a good policy for all goal poses.
+While Unidexgrasp~\cite{xu2023unidexgrasp,wan2023unidexgrasp++} introduced a framework for learning dexterous grasping for diverse objects by starting with ``GeoCurriculum,'' which gradually increases object instances and categories from a single object with a single pose, such a curriculum is not suitable for our task.
 Unlike grasping, which involves reaching and closing fingers, manipulation requires continuous repositioning and reorienting of the object.
 Hence, the manipulation policy for different object geometry can be different.
 For instance, manipulating a cylindrical bottle involves rolling it, whereas manipulating a camera requires different techniques.
 Thus, if the agent learns to manipulate a cylindrical bottle first, it may struggle to learn to manipulate the camera.

-Although "GeoCurriculum" is not directly applicable to our task, the concept of decomposing the task space is valuable.
+Although ``GeoCurriculum'' is not directly applicable to our task, the concept of decomposing the task space is valuable.
 Therefore, we initially cluster the entire task space into several clusters.
-Unidexgrasp++~\cite{xu2023unidexgrasp} train an autoencoder on object geometry for the reconstruction task and then use the latent representation of each object for state-based clustering.
-In the case of pre-grasp manipulation, the task is linked to the goal pose.
+Unidexgrasp++~\cite{xu2023unidexgrasp} trains an autoencoder on object geometry for the reconstruction task and then uses the latent representation of each object for state-based clustering.
+In the case of dexterous functional pre-grasp manipulation, the task is linked to the goal pose.
 Given the same object with the same initial pose, the goal of grasping the handle versus grasping the body can lead to different manipulation processes.
 Thus, we combine the object and hand point cloud to learn a latent representation.

 After clustering, we employ K-Means to partition the entire task space into N clusters.
 While prior work~\cite{wan2023unidexgrasp++} suggests that a generalist can assist specialists in training dexterous grasping, in dexterous functional pre-grasp manipulation, manipulation behaviors can vary across different goals, such as manipulating a cylindrical bottle versus a camera, as described earlier.
 Hence, to obtain a specialized high-performance manipulation policy for each cluster, we directly train an expert for each cluster from scratch.